foerstj/yh-remaster/README.md

   This is fixed during build by a gaspy script.
 - Renamed the ingame name of the map to *Yesterhaven (remastered)*.

+## What I did (revisit)

+The "revisited" map variant is based on the remaster, with these changes applied:
+- Renamed map ingame to *Yesterhaven (revisited)*.

 ## How to build

 - Provide environment variables: